gaurgarima/HaPPI/README.md

 ## Prerequisite Installation

-* Download the knowledge compilation tool C2D compiler using the line (http://reasoning.cs.ucla.edu/c2d/)
+* Download the knowledge compilation tool C2D compiler using the link (http://reasoning.cs.ucla.edu/c2d/)

 ## Setup

 * Download and unzip data files: gMark answer set and YAGO2 answer set from (tbd) and place them in the project HOME folder
-* Setup directories for both the datasets and compile the code,
+* Run the following commnads to setup the directory structure and compile the code,
 ```
 ./setup.sh
 ./compile.sh